Gankare/portfolio/SpellSlingers/README.md

 ---

 ## - ScoreScreen & Bookpiles
-For the score screen, we decided to have book piles as pedestals meaning the more score a player has the higher the bookpile they will stand on in the score screen.
+For the score screen, we decided to have book piles as pedestals meaning the more score a player has the higher the bookpile they will stand on.

 <details>
 <summary>Scorescreen script, this script decides the winner, shows score and calls on the bookpile script</summary>